-On Oct 18, the Town of Greenwich and Aquarion Water asked for immediate, voluntary water use reduction of 10% in Greenwich, Stamford, Darien and New Canaan.
-In Darien, representatives of Aquarion Water Company presented "Water Conservation: How We Got Here and Where Are We Going and their Drought Response Action Plan to the Board of Selectmen on Monday, October 23.
+On Oct 18, the Town of Greenwich and Aquarion Water asked for immediate, voluntary water use reduction of 10% in Greenwich, Stamford, Darien, and New Canaan.
+As of Dec 12, their request to end irrigation for the season was still on their website.

 Aquarion maintains on its website a weekly updated water usage report that includes water demand graphs, system transfers, system capacities, days usable storage remaining, and precipitation.

 In Connecticut, the USGS has 10 real-time groundwater monitoring wells.
 8 of these have multiyear records.
 All wells showed the sharp rise in the water table expected from the long duration of the rain on Jan 13-14.
 On Jan 18, 6 of the 8 monitoring wells were near or above normal for the time of year, up from 4 near normal a week earlier.
 2 of the 8 wells are still below normal, with 1 of them, in Greenwich, setting low water table records for the date.
 Click here to see their current status.

 The USGS Groundwater Watch website displays data from 60 other wells that are measured once a month, comparing the most recent measurements to each well's measurements taken in that month in previous years.
 At the end of December, 40 of the 60 wells were near or above normal compared to 54 at the end of November and 46 wells near normal at the end of October.